Find Cheap Auto Insurance Quotes in Your Area

-- Medical Expenses: All necessary or reasonable medical expenses associated with your injury due to a car accident are covered by PIP insurance.
+- Medical Expenses: All necessary or reasonable medical expenses associated with your injury due to a car accident.
 These can include hospitalization, dental treatment, surgery, X-rays, ambulance transportation, prosthetics and rehabilitation.

 - Funeral Expenses: Up to $5,000 of expenses related to a funeral, such as the cost of services and a burial plot, are covered by PIP.

-- Lost Income: You can receive PIP benefits for the full net amount of lost earnings, so long as you can demonstrate the loss was due to your injuries from a car accident.
-This coverage extends to lost earnings if you're self-employed as well.
+- Lost Income: You can receive PIP benefits for the full amount of lost earnings, as long as you can demonstrate the loss was due to injuries from a car accident.
+This coverage extends to lost earnings if you're self-employed.

 Unlike some states that require PIP insurance, Delaware is not a no-fault state.
 There's no limitation on your ability to sue the at-fault party in an accident for expenses or pain and suffering.
 The only restriction is that you can't sue the other party for reimbursement of expenses, such as medical bills or lost income, that were eligible to be paid for by your PIP insurance.

-If you've been involved in an accident and would like to file a PIP claim, you should notify the insurance company as soon as possible.
-In Delaware, PIP only extends to injuries and lost income sustained within two years of the accident.
-You would file a claim with the insurer for the vehicle you were in at the time of the accident unless you were a pedestrian or bicyclist, in which case you'd notify the insurer of the vehicle that was involved.
+If you've been in an accident and want to file a PIP claim, notify the insurance company as soon as possible.
+In Delaware, PIP extends to injuries and lost income sustained within two years of the accident.
+You file a claim with the insurer for the vehicle you were in at the time of the accident unless you were a pedestrian or bicyclist, in which case you'd notify the insurer of the vehicle that was involved.

-Once you've contacted the insurer, they will issue you a claim number and send you a PIP application.
+The insurer will issue a claim number and send you a PIP application.
 The PIP application acts as the record of all procedures and costs that you intend to request payment for, so be as thorough as possible in listing all relevant information.
 A claim may be rejected or contested if it's for an injury not contained within the initial PIP application.
 Once you've completed and returned the PIP application, the insurer should begin to cover payments related to the accident.